How exactly do you say kiss me in Italian? What is more appropriate to ask depending on the relationship between you and the other person?

 Long live the bride and groom!
 Kiss each other!

-An alternative that’s more appropriate between relatives (such as a grandma to her niece) is dammi un bacio, literally give me a kiss, from the verb dare, to give.
+An alternative that’s more appropriate between relatives (such as a grandma and her niece) is dammi un bacio, literally give me a kiss, from the verb dare, to give.

 Dammi un bacio!